 - Annual resident retreat

-- Newly remodeled L&D
+- Newly remodeled L&D and main OR's

 - Hospital-wide Electronic Medical Records

 - Individual call room facilities and resident workout room